 What is the NDIS?

-The National Disability Insurance Scheme (NDIS) is a new way for people under the age of 65 years living with disability and mental health needs to get care and support.
+The National Disability Insurance Scheme (NDIS) is a new way for people under the age of 65 who are living with disability to get care and support.

-At Richmond Futures, we believe the journey to recovery and wellbeing is as unique as each person is.
-We will work with you to help you exercise choice over what supports you need and control over how they are provided.
+At Richmond Futures, we will work with you to help you exercise choice over what supports you need and control over how they are provided.

 We are here to help

-More choice and control is great, but knowing where to start with the NDIS can be confusing.
+More choice and control is great, but navigating the NDIS can be confusing.
 That’s where we can help!

-At Richmond Futures, we support Tasmanians statewide to access and transition to the NDIS.
+At Richmond Futures, we support Tasmanians statewide to make the most of their NDIS plans.
 We understand the NDIS in detail, so that you don’t have to.

 - Meeting with you to talk about your NDIS plan and the supports you are seeking;